- Early Pregnancy Tests

 4. Lay the stick down flat with the results window facing up.
 Wait 3 minutes.
 If you wish, you can replace the cap to cover the absorbent tip.

 IMPORTANT: After you have completed the pregnancy test, whether you are pregnant or not, a rose pink color band will appear in the control portion (C) of the window.
 This indicates that the Midstream test is working properly.
 As urine initially passes through the viewing window, the test band may momentarily be visible.
 This is not necessarily indicative of a positive result.
 Interpret results only after the complete test reaction time of 3 minutes.

-Positive: If 2 pink lines appear, 1 in the round testing window and 1 in the triangle control window, the test is positive and you can assume you are pregnant.
+Positive: If 2 pink lines appear in the test control window, the test is positive and you can assume you are pregnant.
 Even if the lines are very light in color, you can still assume you are pregnant.

-Negative: If only 1 pink line appears in the triangle control window, the test is negative and you can assume you are not pregnant.
+Negative: If only 1 pink line appears in the test control window, the test is negative and you can assume you are not pregnant.

 To Optimize the Use of Testing Products, please visit our online Pregnancy and Ovulation Test Info